Lightning Detection: Everything You Need to Know

 When you think about it, golf courses are the perfect place for lightning strikes.
 These large fields rarely have nearby lightning safe shelters, can take a long time to evacuate when storms are coming, and have plenty of trees, water features, and other natural lightning conductors.

 Golf course lightning safety is different at every course or club.
 But it always starts with being prepared with the right tools, policies, and a serious mindset.

 The right lightning safety kit for golf courses includes:

-Horn and strobe alerting system to get golfers off the course in plenty of time
+Horn and strobe alerting system to get golfers and spectators off the course in plenty of time to seek shelter

 Weather visualization tool to track incoming storms

 Lightning detection is important for both safety and science.
 It’s important to remember that real lightning detection is an exact science – not a guessing game – that relies on established, professional-grade total lightning networks.

 Once you have a trusted lightning detection network, you can use their lightning detection maps and lightning detection apps to keep your organization safe and increase overall lightning safety.
 It doesn’t matter if your organization is an airport, a golf course, or something else: Lightning detection is important!

 Now that you know a lot about lightning detection, you can continue to grow your meteorological knowledge on our Weather 101 page.